geoext/geoext/universal-app.md

 ### What Went Wrong?

 If you are unable to get this GeoExt 3 app up and running, check the Sencha cmd output for errors.
 Also check the browser inspector/development tools to find any errors if don't see the map.

+There is a Github repository with the source of this application.

+Check the [demo](http://mygeoextapp.geomaster.pt/) of this application running both on the desktop and on your mobile to discover any differences.
+The sources are also available on [Github](https://github.com/jgrocha/MyGeoExtApp).

 ### Further development